Malik Heath: Professional career

+Green Bay Packers

 After going undrafted at the 2023 NFL draft, Heath was signed by the Green Bay Packers on May 1, 2023.
-On August 29, 2023, the Packers announced that Heath had made the initial 53-man roster.
-He made his NFL debut on September 10, 2023, during a 38–20 win against the Chicago Bears, but recorded no statistics until November 19, 2023, when he made his first catch (a 7-yard pass from Jordan Love) during a 23–20 win against the Los Angeles Chargers.
-On December 11, 2023, Heath scored his first NFL touchdown on a 6-yard pass from Love during a 22–24 loss to the New York Giants.
+On August 29, the Packers announced that Heath had made the initial 53-man roster.
+Heath joined with two other rookies including Jayden Reed and Dontayvion Wicks.
+He made his NFL debut on September 10, during a 38–20 win against the Chicago Bears, but recorded no statistics until November 19, when he made his first catch (a 7-yard pass from Jordan Love) during a 23–20 win against the Los Angeles Chargers.
+On December 11, Heath scored his first NFL touchdown on a 6-yard pass from Love during a 22–24 loss to the New York Giants.

+Heath made 13 appearances (one start) for Green Bay during the 2024 season, recording 10 receptions for 97 yards and two touchdowns.
+In 2025, he made 11 appearances for the Packers, logging six receptions for 86 scoreless yards.
+On December 6, 2025, Heath was waived by the Packers.

+Atlanta Falcons

+On December 8, 2025, Heath was claimed off waivers by the Atlanta Falcons.